 Different Outcomes Resulting from a School Bus Accident

 When a school bus accident happens, there are many possible outcomes.
 There are serious risks for the bus driver, the students on the bus, and the drivers and passengers of other vehicles.
 Yet, the students on the bus are in the safest position.
 A perfect example of this is a collision between a school bus with 11 student passengers and a passenger vehicle with an adult driver and child passenger.
 This was a head on collision, caused by the passenger vehicle, and it occurred during the morning school drop-off traffic Crescent High School.
 Although the both people in the passenger vehicle were injured and taken to the hospital, everyone on the school bus was uninjured.
 The school bus driver received a medical evaluation, as anyone in an auto accident should, to make sure that there were no unnoticed injuries.
-The experienced automobile collision attorneys at the Chester Law Group in Cleveland, Ohio, recommend that if you are ever in any auto accident, you should seek medical treatment.
+The experienced automobile collision attorneys at the Ohio Car Accident Lawyers in Cleveland, Ohio, recommend that if you are ever in any auto accident, you should seek medical treatment.
 It may be that you have no injuries at all.
 Yet, it could also be the case that you do have injuries with symptoms masked by the adrenaline of the collision.
 It is always better to be safe than sorry.